yfzhao20/vscode-ultra-math-preview/README.md

 ![](https://raw.githubusercontent.com/yfzhao20/vscode-ultra-math-preview/main/image/macro1.gif)

-- You can use command `Ultra Math Preview: Toggle Math Preview` to enable or disable math preview.
+- You can use command `umath.preview.toggleMathPreview`(*Ultra Math Preview: Toggle Math Preview*) to enable or disable math preview.

 - Background color and foreground color will change with Theme.
-If it goes invalid, execute `Ultra Math Preview: Reload Preview` Command.
+If it goes invalid, execute `umath.preview.reloadPreview`(*Ultra Math Preview: Reload Preview*) Command.

+- You can set preview panel on the top/bottom of math block by `umath.preview.position` (*Umath &gt; Preview: Position*) option.

+- You can set the renderer as `MathJax`/`KaTeX` by `umath.preview.renderer` (*Umath &gt; Preview: Renderer*).

 ## Dependency